KCLabMTU/CaLMPhosKAN/README.md

 <p align="center">
-  Predict General Phosphorylation Modification in Proteins using the Fusion of Codon-Aware Embeddings and Amino Acid-Aware Embeddings with Wavelet-based Kolmogorov–Arnold Network
+  Predict General Phosphorylation Modification in Proteins Using the Fusion of Codon-Aware Embeddings and Amino Acid-Aware Embeddings with Wavelet-based Kolmogorov–Arnold Network
 </p>

 <p align="center">